-- Student attendance will be monitored by use of an electronic/online register. - Student and Parent Support Groups led by the SSSD.

-- Availability of psychosocial support physically (where possible) and virtually from the SSSD. - Mental Health program for return to school for all students and teachers. - Increased vigilance for absent students and robust intervention strategies to treat with truancy. - Increased number of Student Aides to cater for students with special needs. - Schools allowed flexibility in the development of Individual School Reopening Plans to facilitate the best arrangements for their students' physical accommodation - Schools mandated to maintain open and active communication with parents, including but not limited to reporting on student timetables, progress and assignments so that a strong network of support is built around the student. - Community / corporate support for schools encouraged.
+- Student attendance will be monitored by use of an electronic/online/physical register. - Student and Parent Support Groups to be led by the Student Support Services Division (SSSD). - Availability of psychosocial support from the SSSD. - Mental Health programme for return to school for all students and teachers. - Increased vigilance for absent students and robust intervention strategies to treat with truancy and other student infractions, including school violence. - Increased number of Student Aides to cater for students with special needs. - Schools must ensure that lines of communication remain open and active with parents, including but not limited to reporting on student timetables, progress and assignments so that a strong network of support is built around the student. - Community / corporate support for schools encouraged.